gophergala2016/rex/README.md

 ####**[Examples](docs/examples.md)**

-Information about the examples provided with REx including a working implementation of the game Egyptian Ratscrew.
+Information about the examples provided with REx.

 ####**[Development](docs/development.md)**